US futures point to a bear market; here’s what that means | WTOP News

 Why use a bear to represent a market slump?
 Bears hibernate, so bears represent a market that’s retreating, said Sam Stovall, chief investment strategist at CFRA.
 In contrast, Wall Street’s nickname for a surging stock market is a bull market, because bulls charge, Stovall said.

-Futures for the S&P 500, Wall Street’s main barometer of health, slid more than 2% before the opening bell Monday to 3,810.
-That’s about 20.5% below the high set on Jan.
-3. The Nasdaq is already in a bear market, down 29.37% from its peak of 16,057.44 on Nov.
-19. The Dow Jones Industrial Average is more than 15% below its most-recent peak.
+The S&P 500, Wall Street’s main barometer of health, slid 3.9%.
+It’s 21.8% below its record set early this year and now in a bear market.

+The Dow industrials sank 2.8% and the tech-heavy Nasdaq composite, which already was in a bear market, tumbled 4.7%.

 The most recent bear market for the S&P 500 ran from February 19, 2020 through March 23, 2020.
-The index fell 34% in that one-month period.
-It’s the shortest bear market ever.
+The index fell 34% in that one-month period, the shortest bear market ever.

 WHAT’S BOTHERING INVESTORS?